Objectives

 In this project, I took a structured and collaborative approach from the start.
 Together with the team, we clarified the key value propositions and set clear goals, timelines, ways of working, and milestones.

 At the early stages, I focused on developing and refining user journeys and interactive wireframes, which we tested through interviews with participants from 16 different client companies.
-We used the data to solidify the key user journeys.

 Outcome